 THROBBING PAIN

 Constant throbbing pain that only gets worse over time is mostly considered a sign of an infection deep within your tooth.
 It can be challenging to focus on anything else when experiencing this type of tooth pain.
-A root canal treatment is necessary to treat the infection in order to prevent it from spreading and also needs to be treated in a timely.
+A root canal treatment is necessary to treat the infection in order to prevent it from spreading, and also needs to be treated timely.

 PAIN WHEN BITING